geometerio/elixir-phoenix-dockerfile-examples/README.md

 1) Set the environment variables shown in `.envrc.sample`
 1) Create a CNAME in your DNS for the new Digital Ocean app domain name.
 1) Set the environment variable `CANONICAL_HOST` to be this new CNAME value.
+1) Under the Digital Ocean Apps -> Settings -> Domains & Certificates, add the new CNAME (this will cause a certificate to get auto-generated).